 Menus of Change University Research Collaborative

-Stanford Residential & Dining Enterprises is co-founder and co-leader of the Menus of Change University Research Collaborative (MCURC).
-MCURC is a collaboration of forward-thinking scholars, food service leaders, executive chefs, and administrators for colleges and universities who are accelerating efforts to move people toward healthier, more sustainable, and delicious foods using evidence-based research, education, and innovation.
-Together, we are working to find best practices and operational innovations that support MCURC’s vision of cultivating the long-term well-being of people and the planet—one student, one meal at a time.
+Stanford Residential & Dining Enterprises is a proud member of the Menus of Change University Research Collaborative (MCURC), co-founded and jointly led by Stanford University and The Culinary Institute of America.
+The MCURC is a collaboration of forward-thinking scholars, food service leaders, executive chefs, and administrators for colleges and universities who are accelerating efforts to move people toward healthier, more sustainable, and delicious foods using evidence-based research, education, and innovation.
+Together, we are working to cultivate the long-term well-being of all the people and the planet—one student, one meal at a time.